summer-solutions/orm/README.md

 ## Configuration

-First you need to define Registry object and register all connection pools to MySQL, Redis, RabbitMQ and local cache.
+First you need to define Registry object and register all connection pools to MySQL, Redis and local cache.
 Use this object to register queues, and entities.
 You should create this object once when application starts.